-Shore Boulevard that will have improved access to light and air.
-Through this area will also be the new east-west multi-use trail north of Lake Shore Boulevard.

-For the section from Don Roadway to Logan Avenue, for the undertaking the existing Logan Ramps would be removed and Lake Shore Boulevard would be rebuilt within the same road right-of-way.
+- Shore Boulevard that will have improved access to light and air.
+Through this area will also be the new east-west multi-use trail north of Lake Shore Boulevard. - For the section from Don Roadway to Logan Avenue, for the undertaking the existing Logan Ramps would be removed and Lake Shore Boulevard would be rebuilt within the same road right-of-way.
 This rebuilt boulevard would connect with the existing Lake Shore Boulevard east of Logan Avenue.
 Lake Shore Boulevard is a six-lane boulevard from just east of Logan Avenue to Leslie Street.
 To the west, the rebuilt roadway would connect with the proposed realigned Lake Shore Boulevard at the current Don River bridge location (which will also be a six-lane roadway).
 Streetscaping improvements will be made on both the north and south sides of Lake Shore Boulevard to improve what exists today and to provide new pedestrian connections.
 The existing multi-use trail on the north side of Lake Shore Boulevard will remain in this area.
 Opportunities to improve the public realm through landscaping and improved pedestrian crossings are encouraged.

 It is important to note that the corridor east of Cherry Street passes through a part of the waterfront that is undergoing extensive study that will result in changes to land use and the transportation network.
 In particular, the plans for the neighbourhoods on either side of Lake Shore Boulevard east of the Don Roadway (Port Lands and South of Eastern) are still being developed and will influence the public realm and streetscape design of Lake Shore Boulevard.
 This includes the potential for new north-south street intersections, transit and cycling connections.
 This EA study has included, where possible, consideration for these developing plans and the design allows for some flexibility to accommodate future modifications if needed.
 Improvements to public realm throughout the corridor will need to be coordinated with relevant precinct plans and planning frameworks to provide a consistent design language that achieves the public realm revitalization goals for the waterfront.
 The public realm improvements recommended in this EA will be confirmed and refined through a coordination effort led by the co-proponents (which will occur under separate study from this EA).
 More detailed plans for public realm design throughout the Gardiner - Lake Shore Boulevard corridor should include consideration for opportunities to maintain a high-quality public realm in the vicinity of an elevated expressway.
 This may include considerations for managing effects of winter salt applications, managing potential impacts to landscaping and public space related to stormwater management and surface runoff contaminants, as well as opportunities to improve the pedestrian and cycling experience related to noise and air quality.
+Although Lake Shore Boulevard has unique public realm conditions depending on the segment of the Study Area, there are elements of the public realm design plans that extend throughout the study corridor.
+These include pedestrian and cycling network connections, streetscape improvements and open space concepts as described below.